 Holford Partners Curaden have provided treatment for different generations of the same families and children have grown up with us by their side, some of which now have their own children who are also patients at the clinic.

 First of all, you have to become an excellent role model who regularly visits the dentist.
-When you can, bring your child along to see you on the dental chair getting serviced while looking comfortable and happy.
+When you can, bring your child along to see you on the dental chair getting treated while looking comfortable and happy.

-Make sure that you are serviced by a warm and friendly dentist who won’t hesitate to interact with your child from time to time.
+Make sure that you are treated by a warm and friendly dentist who won’t hesitate to interact with your child from time to time.
 When your child sees you having fun, there will be no negative stigma anymore.

 A child’s baby or milk teeth, also known as primary teeth, begin to loosen and fall out at about age 6.
 The teeth fall out to make room for permanent teeth.